 Summary

-The purpose of this study is to assess the safety and efficacy of the SL-1002 injectable formulation, compared to placebo, for the treatment of knee pain associated with osteoarthritis.
-The study will be conducted in two parts referred to as Phase A and Phase B. In Phase A of the study, there will be a total of 3 dosing groups of subjects.
-Phase B of the study will enroll a single group of subjects.
-This study will last approximately 26 weeks, which includes a screening period that includes 2 visits.
-After the first two screening visits and the study drug treatment visit (Day 0), the subject will be required to return to the study site for 7 additional study visits at approximately 2 days, 1 week, 2 weeks, 1 month, 2 months, 3 months, and 6 months after the study drug treatment is administered on Day 0.
+The purpose of this phase III study is to assess the safety and efficacy of the SL-1002 injectable formulation, compared to placebo, for the treatment of knee pain associated with osteoarthritis, which is not currently approved by the FDA.
+This study will last approximately 26 weeks, which includes a screening period that includes 1 or 2 visits.
+Eligible subjects will undergo a 1:1 randomization with the SL 1002 formula or normal saline used as a placebo.
+After the screening visits and the study drug treatment visit (Day 1), the subject will be required to return to the study site for 5 additional study visits at approximately 1,2,3,4, and 6 months after the study drug treatment (Day 1).
+These visits will include physical examinations, knee assessments, patient questionnaires, and the collection of vital signs, and blood and urine samples.
+This study also requires daily electronic data entries from Day 1 to the end of the study.

 Institution